 (d) Annualized for periods less than one year.

 (e) Expense ratios are based on the direct expenses of the Fund and do not include the effect of the underlying funds' expenses.
-For additional information on the underly
+For additional information on the underlying funds' expenses reimbursed to the Advisor.